lanexor/.github/profile/README.md

 *   Centralized servers go down during peak hours.

 ### 🛡️ The Lavonix Solution
 We built a communication protocol that adapts.
-Whether you are gaming on a restricted campus network, working from a region with internet censorship, or just suffering from packet loss — **Lavonix gets the message through.**
+Whether you are gaming on a restricted campus network, working from a region with internet censorship, or just suffering from packet loss - **Lanexor gets the message through.**

 ---